cfusterbarcelo/SAMJ-IJ/README.md

    - `Points`: Click to mark points on the image.
 Hold `Ctrl` to select multiple points for a single object.
    - `Brush`: Paint freeform ROIs.

-   Optionally, untick the `Add to ROI Manager` checkbox if you don't want your annotations to be added to the Fiji ROI Manager automatically.
+   Optionally, untick the `Add to ROI Manager` checkbox if you do not want your annotations to be added to the Fiji ROI Manager automatically.
 5. **Annotate**: Annotate as many objects as needed.
-With each ROI drawn using one of the three tools, the installed SAM version will run and the object will be annotated.
+With each ROI drawn using one of the three tools, the installed SAM version will run, and the object will be annotated.
 6. **Manage Annotations**: All annotations will be sent to the ROI Manager (if the checkbox is ticked), where you can perform various operations as allowed by Fiji's ROI Manager functionality.

 ## Saving Annotations